How to Save Money Fast – Save $1,000 in a Month

 Negotiate contracts for cable, internet, and phone.
-Also, you can pause many of these services just to test if you can live without it.
+Also, you can pause many of these services just to test if you can live without them.

-You can also you a service like Trim, which is free to use to save you the time and hassle of doing it yourself.
+You can also you a service like Trim or BillShark, which is free to use to save you the time and hassle of doing it yourself.

 Bonus – Quick Wins for Lifestyle Changes: